walkswiththebear/ConsecutiveSequences/README.md

 This is the centerpiece and the most general algorithm of the package.

-An MCS-specification by lengths and counts for an integer numElements describes the maximal consecutive sequences in a permutation of numElements elements.
+Recall that an MCS-specification by lengths and counts for an integer numElements describes the maximal consecutive sequences in a permutation of numElements elements.
 It is a map (i.e., a js object) that specifies how many maximal consecutive sequences of each possible length the permutation contains.
 This function iterates over all MCS-specifications by lengths and counts for `numElements` and lets a client-supplied selection condition